Petlaz/health-xai-prediction/reports/biweekly_meeting_1.md

 - `results/plots/class_balance.png` — highlights the 11.32% positive class and frames the recall discussion.
 - `results/confusion_matrices/logistic_regression_test_confusion_matrix.png` — shows the labelled TN/FP/FN/TP layout with high-confidence false positives.
 - Export the F1 / Precision / Recall bar charts from `notebooks/03_modeling.ipynb` to illustrate model trade-offs after evaluation.
-- Include the feature-importance table or coverage bar chart from the diagnostics section to back the decision to keep all country dummies for now.
+- Include the feature-importance table from the diagnostics section to highlight the dominant numeric drivers now that `cntry` has been removed.